d4rpell/d4rpell.github.io/_posts/2023-05-07-Creating-My-Own-VPN.md

 Finally let's go to setup our openvpn server.

-So First of all, install openvpn
+So First of all, install openvpn package.

 ``` sh
 sudo apt install openvpn -y
 ```

-After we need to see this git repository who is a beautiful bash code.
+After we need to install the wget package to then download the openvpn-install bash code.

 ``` sh
 sudo apt install wget